Meher Ali Shah: Ibn Arabi

+Shi'as

+Among his lesser-known yet significant works is Tasfiah Mabain Sunni wa Shi'ah ("Clarification Between Sunni and Shia"), a theological treatise composed in Persian.
+In this work, Shah sought to delineate the doctrinal distinctions between the Sunni and Shia traditions while maintaining a scholarly tone that aimed to reduce sectarian animosity.
+Though he strongly refuted Shia theological positions—particularly those concerning the Imamate and the early Caliphs—his criticism was framed as part of an intellectual and religious dialogue rather than a hostile polemic.

-Death
+Death and legacy

 In the early part of the month of Safar 1356-A.H (April 1937), he had an attack of cold, which soon developed into typhoid fever, which lasted for several days.
 His condition grew worse during the last days of Safar.
 On the morning of 29 Safar (11 May 1937), the pulse became irregular and the body temperature also underwent sudden changes.
 Just before the arrival of the final irrevocable moment, he pronounced the words “Allah” from the deepest recesses of his heart in a manner which sent a shudder throughout his body from head to foot, and the reverberation of which was felt by every one who happened to touch the body.
 The next moment, he repeated the word “Allah” a second time and then turned his head towards the Qibla, thus signaling that the end had finally come.

 His three-day Urs (annual death anniversary) is held every year from 27th to 29th Safar.
 Thousands of devotees come from all over Pakistan to visit the tomb of this early twentieth century Punjabi mystic sufi poet, Pir Meher Ali Shah.

+Books

+The following is a list of notable books authored by Pir Meher Ali Shah: